Days of Pearly Spencer: Recording and release

 The BBC refused to play the record, however, because of Solomon's involvement in the offshore radio station Radio Caroline, and thus the record failed to chart in either the UK or the Republic of Ireland.
 In continental Europe, the song topped the French Singles Chart, reached number two on the Belgian Singles Chart, and reached number eight on the Dutch Singles Chart.
-In Australia, the song spent two weeks at number 32 on Go-Set's national top 40, reaching number 10 in Brisbane.
+In Australia, the song spent two weeks at number 32 on Go-Sets national top 40, reaching number 10 in Brisbane.
 The song was rereleased on three occasions and remains a staple of "oldies" radio stations.

-The video clip created for the song contains footage of the singer playing his guitar on the wharf close to the Oudegracht, the main canal in the centre of Utrecht, the Netherlands, easily recognizable for those who live(d) in that city.
+The video clip created for the song contains footage of the singer playing his guitar on the wharf at the former brewery De Boog under the Vollers bridge close to the Oudegracht, the main canal in the centre of Utrecht, the Netherlands, easily recognizable for those who live(d) in that city.